Code-Institute-Submissions/BitWise-Front-End_2/README.md

 ## Logged In Avatar

-When a user logs in they will be presented with their avatar in the top tef corner of whatever page they are on.
+When a user logs in they will be presented with their avatar in the top left corner of whatever page they are on.
 This provides a quick way of checking who they are logged in as and a easy way to navigate to their profile as this acts as a link.

 On small screens this will appear in the body element of the page.
 On large screens it will appear at the top of the sidebar.